righthandabacus/juliajulia/README.md

 # juliajulia

-Use Julia to plot Julia set
+Use Julia to plot Julia set.

+Work in progress, as I am experimenting different way to colour.